scperkins/EJEHardenberg.github.io/public/writing/political/gamer-gate.md

 At this point, anyone responding to Quinn or her followers are really just taking bait and not helping the true goal of the cause.
 It's important to keep an eye on them, as they might have valid things to say at some point.
-But always remember guys,girls, and in-betweens:
+But always remember:

 <img style="padding-left: 20%;" src="/images/politics/gamer-gate/b8.jpg">